core-wg/oscore/draft-ietf-core-object-security.md

 #### No-Response {#no-resp}

-No-Response {{RFC7967}} is an optional feature.
-Clients using No-Response MUST set both an Inner (Class E) and an Outer (Class U) No-Response option, with the same value.

-The Inner No-Response option is used to communicate to the server the client's disinterest in certain classes of responses to a particular request.
+No-Response {{RFC7967}} is an optional feature used by the client to communicate its disinterest in certain classes of responses to a particular request.
+An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7967}}.

+If used, No-Response MUST be Inner.
 The Inner No-Response SHALL be processed by OSCORE as specified in {{inner-options}}.

-The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
-The Outer No-Response option is processed according to {{outer-options}}.

-Applications should consider that a proxy may remove the Outer No-Response option from the request.
-Applications using No-Response can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy, and update the processing in {{ver-res}} accordingly.
-This avoids unnecessary error responses to clients and bandwidth reductions to servers, due to No-Response unaware proxies.
+The Outer option SHOULD not be present.
+The server SHALL ignore the Outer option.
+The client MAY set the Outer to 26 ('suppress all known codes') if the Inner is set to 26.
+The client MUST be prepared to receive and discard 5.04 (Gateway Timeout) from intermediaries potentially resulting from destination time out due to no response.

 #### OSCORE